RenderBr/text.ai/README.md

 # text.ai

 Welcome to **text.ai**, an AI-powered text messaging platform!
-Using text.ai, you can create custom AI chat personas to respond to text messages in a human-like manner. **This was built in a day.**
+Using text.ai, you can create custom AI chat personas to respond to text messages in a human-like manner. **This was built in a day, as a hobby project.**

 ---